Sources of Data and its Presentation using Appropriate Formats

 Analysis:

-We will analyse each region:
+We will analyze each region:

-First we take a look at Muscat.
-In the past 6 months a total of around 465 million (OMR) were loaned out from which around 125 million belonged to the mode Modaraba, around 190 to Murabaha and 140 to Mosharak.
+First, we take a look at Muscat.
+In the past 6 months, a total of around 465 million (OMR) were loaned out, from which around 125 million belonged to the mode Modaraba, around 190 to Murabaha, and 140 to Mosharak.
 Murahaba took the lead in this region.

 Next is Dhofar, Here Mosharak is taking the lead with a total of around 160 million followed by Murabaha at 90 Million and then at third place we have Dhofar at 50 Million.
 Total is at 300 million.